Comments about "Probability amplitude" in Wikipedia

 However, one may choose to devise an experiment in which the experimenter observes which slit each electron goes through.
 Then case B of the above article applies, and the interference pattern is not observed on the screen.

 IMO it is impossible (statistical relevent) that the outcome of 1000 experiments are different compared with a second group of identical experiments, with the only difference that there is one observer versus no observer.
 All identical group of experiments with different results must have a physical explanation.
-The closing of one hole could be such a situation, but unfortunate is not mentioned.

 One may go further in devising an experiment in which the experimenter gets rid of this "which-path information" by a "quantum eraser".
 Then, according to the Copenhagen interpretation, the case A applies again and the interference pattern is restored.